postgrespro/mmts/generations2.md

   nodemask_t members; /* generation members */
 }

-/* node status in current generation, applies only if node is member of the gen */ enum StatusInGen {
 /*
+ * Node status in current generation.
+ * This status is just a convenience for readablity and less typing; it can
+ * always be computed from genstate->{current_gen, last_online_in, last_vote}
+ */
+enum StatusInGen {
+  /* can never be online in this gen */
+  DISABLED,

+  /* The rest of states are possible only if node is member of the gen */ /*
    * We are in the process of recovery in this gen, genstate->donors shows from
    * whom we should recover.